Raizora/MidiPortal/README.md

     Expand to include MIDI manipulation and visualization features.
     Integrate with iLumidi for an all-encompassing audio-visual experience.
     Automatic log management for MIDI traffic.

+## Version History

+- **0.0.2**:
+    - Implemented `MidiLogger` for real-time MIDI logging to file.
+    - Validated core functionality: MIDI monitoring and traffic logging.
+    - Established a functional prototype of MidiPortal.
+- **0.0.1**:
+    - Initial setup with JUCE framework and basic MIDI message handling.

 Requirements: